Jump to: Read full review

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more

 For most people, the Chase Sapphire Reserve® is the better option, due to its greater flexibility.
-If you're a diehard Hilton fan and frequently stay at Hilton properties, then the Hilton Honors American Express Aspire Card is the better choice — especially if you spend over $60,000 per year on your card.
+If you're a diehard Hilton fan and frequently stay at Hilton properties, then the Hilton Honors Aspire Card from American Express is the better choice — especially if you spend over $60,000 per year on your card.

 However, if you want the freedom to book different hotels or even Airbnb while still receiving fantastic rewards, then the Chase Sapphire Reserve® is a better bet.
-The Chase Sapphire Reserve® provides 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
-Chase Ultimate Rewards points are generally worth $0.015, but you can transfer them to several airlines and hotel partners, where their value is boosted.
+The Chase Sapphire Reserve® provides 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases Chase Ultimate Rewards points are generally worth $0.015, but you can transfer them to several airlines and hotel partners, where their value is boosted.
 Keep in mind that you can’t transfer your points to Hilton Honors.
 Read more about Chase Ultimate Rewards in our guide.

 Beyond that, the Chase Sapphire Reserve® also provides an extremely generous annual travel credit.
 You get $300 applied towards any travel charges on your card — airfare, Uber, Airbnb, hotels and more.
-Not only is the annual credit on the Hilton Honors American Express Aspire Card lower, but it also can only be applied toward airline incidentals.
+Not only is the annual credit on the Hilton Honors Aspire Card from American Express lower, but it also can only be applied toward airline incidentals.

-Hilton Honors American Express Aspire Card vs. Hilton Honors American Express Surpass® Card
+Hilton Honors Aspire Card from American Express vs. Hilton Honors American Express Surpass® Card

 The Hilton Honors American Express Surpass® Card is better for consumers who don't care about airline incidentals and spend less than $60,000 on their credit card per year.
-Instead, the Hilton Honors American Express Surpass® Card comes with slightly less value than the Hilton Honors American Express Aspire Card, though it still offers generous point earnings.
+Instead, the Hilton Honors American Express Surpass® Card comes with slightly less value than the Hilton Honors Aspire Card from American Express, though it still offers generous point earnings.

 Instead of Diamond status, you'll get Hilton Honors Gold membership — though you'll qualify for Diamond if you charge at least $40,000 to the card within one calendar year (enrollment required).
 Instead of unlimited Priority Pass visits, the Hilton Honors American Express Surpass® Card provides just 10 passes each year.

-On the other hand, if you’re leery of paying a $450 annual fee, the Hilton Honors American Express Surpass® Card offers a high earning rate for a $0 introductory annual fee for the first year, then $95 annual fee.
+On the other hand, if you’re leery of paying a $450 annual fee, the Hilton Honors American Express Surpass® Card offers a high earning rate for a $95 annual fee.
 You’ll Earn 12X Hilton Honors Bonus Points for each dollar of eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio.
 Earn 6X Hilton Honors Bonus Points for each dollar of eligible purchases on your Card at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
 Earn 3X Hilton Honors Bonus Points for all other eligible purchases on your Card.

-Hilton Honors American Express Aspire Card vs. Hilton Honors American Express Card
+Hilton Honors Aspire Card from American Express vs. Hilton Honors American Express Card

 Hilton Honors American Express Card